 Can Cats Eat Spinach Or Is It Toxic?
 It’s OK For Some Cats, But Not All…

-Last, but not least, is another famous human superfood, which can also be beneficial to cats – spinach.
-Spinach contains a plethora of vitamins and minerals, which are crucial for every living organism, including felines.
+Last but not least, is another famous human superfood, which can also be beneficial to cats – spinach.
+Spinach contains many vitamins and minerals, which are crucial for every living organism, including felines.
 One of its best advantages is that it can serve as an anti-inflammatory tool for the cat’s digestive tract lining.

 However, spinach can also be dangerous to some cats, especially those suffering from urinary tract problems.
-It contains calcium olaxate.
-Even though the amounts of calcium olaxate are low, they can contribute to the possible formation of harmful crystals in your pet’s urinary tract.
+It contains calcium oxalate.
+Even though the amounts of calcium ol oxalate axate are low, they can contribute to the possible formation of harmful crystals in your pet’s urinary tract.

-Regardless of the type of vegetables you’re feeding your cat with, keep in mind that the kitty is a carnivore.
-A well-balanced feline diet features meat as a primary food item, whereas vegetables must be serving only as an additional bonus.
+Regardless of the type of vegetables you’re feeding your cat, keep in mind that the kitty is a carnivore.
+A well-balanced feline diet features meat as a primary food item, whereas vegetables must be served only as an additional bonus.
 They can’t substitute the essential ingredients in real meat products.
-And if your cat is thriving on a vegetable-based diet, it will suffer from malnourishment, which will lead to a number of health problems.
+And if your cat is thriving on a vegetable-based diet, it will suffer from malnourishment, which will lead to any number of health problems.